CoachsTimeMachine/.github/profile/README.md

 |------|-------------|
 | [PhotonPatcher](https://github.com/CoachsTimeMachine/util.photon-patcher) | In-browser Photon PUN and Voice patcher. |

-# Server
+# Servers

 All servers are created with Bun and Typescript.
-Data is sourced from client decompilations.
+Data is sourced from personal client decompilations (no stealing here!).

 > [!IMPORTANT]
 > ### Coach's Time Machine servers are not designed for production use.